biopragmatics/bioregistry/exports/contexts/README.md

 to the OBO entry or when a second context is added, after which this notice can be removed.

+#### Updating governance

+This governance must updated in the following way:

+1. Create an issue on the Bioregistry's [issue tracker](https://github.com/biopragmatics/bioregistry/issues) describing the desired change and reasoning
+2. Engage in discussion with potential stakeholders
+3. Solicit the Bioregistry Review Team for a review
+4. The Bioregistry Review Team will review

 ### How to Edit

 The `contexts.json` file can be edited in the following ways: